Undergraduate Catalog

 James D. Proctor.
 Professor of environmental studies.
 PhD 1992, MA 1989, MS 1989 University of California at Berkeley.
 BA 1980 University of Oregon.

-Kayle Puente.
+Kayla Puente.
 Assistant professor of psychology.
-Adolescent development, motivation, STEM education, Latinx family processes.
-PhD 2022, MA 2020 University of California at Irvine.
+Educational psychology, human development, Chicanx/Latinx experience.
+PhD 2022, MA 2020 University of California at Irvine School of Education.
 BA 2016 Pomona College.

 Magalí Rabasa.
 Associate professor of Hispanic studies.
 Latin American Literature and Culture, Social Movements and Resistance.
 PhD 2014 University of California at Davis.
 BA 2004 University of Oregon.